flaviosilveira/notes/JavaScript/Advanced Topics.md

 A way to manipulate single thread / Event Loop to run multiple things at time.

 ## Callbacks

+Definition: A JavaScript callback is a function which is to be executed after another function has finished execution.

 ## Promises

 Promises were introduced in JavaScript ES6.

+### States of Promises
+- Pending
+- Resolved
+- Rejected

 ## Debugging and profile your code -- Start using debugger -- V8 snapshots / Flamegraphs